-It is well known that after placing n balls independently and uniformly at random into n bins, the fullest bin holds $\Theta(\log n/\log \log n)$ balls with high probability.
-More recently, Azar et al. analyzed the following process: randomly choose d bins for each ball, and then place the balls, one by one, into the least full bin from its d choices [2].
-They show that after all n balls have been placed, the fullest bin contains only $\log \log n/\log d + \Theta(1)$ balls with high probability.
+ABSTRACT: It is well known that after placing n balls independently and uniformly at random into n bins, the fullest bin holds $\Theta(\log n / \log \log n)$ balls with high probability.
+More recently, Azar et al. analyzed the following process: randomly choose d bins for each ball, and then place the balls, one by one, into the least full bin from its d choices.
+Azar et al. They show that after all n balls have been placed, the fullest bin contains only $\log \log n / \log d + \Theta(1)$ balls with high probability.
 We explore extensions of this result to parallel and distributed settings.
+Our results focus on the tradeoff between the amount of